Get

 cavachon

-Image by: BCCWM, Shutterstock
+Image credit: BCCWM, Shutterstock

 These parent breeds are fairly similar to each other.
 Therefore, breeding them together produces a dog that isn’t much different from a purebred Bichon Frise or a purebred Bolognese.
 These mixed dogs tend to be rather fluffy.
-They are typically more laidback and easygoing than some other breeds.
+They are typically more laid-back and easygoing than some other breeds.

 This mixed breed is considered a healthier alternative to the Bichon Frise.